-The Help application is a program that displays information about other applications whilst they are working, and about the Desktop generally.
-When you start to use an application, you may find it useful to have Help present.
+The Help application is a program that displays information about other applications whilst they are working, and about the desktop generally.
+When you first use an application, you may find it useful to have Help present.
 To start Help, double-click on its icon in the directory display.
-A Help icon appears on the icon bar, and an window entitled 'Interactive help' is displayed.
+A Help icon appears on the icon bar, and an window entitled Interactive help is displayed.

 This window will contain information about whatever the mouse pointer is over.
 As you move the mouse, the information changes.
-Note that not all applications and parts of the Desktop make information available.
+Note that not all applications and parts of the desktop make information available.
 In this case, the interactive help window is left blank.